<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Contacting leads can be done via:

-• Automation: Automate the contact stage by sending a sales pitch using cold email templates.
-MarketingSherpa claims that email marketing has twice the return on investment (ROI) than cold calling.
+• Automation: Automate the contact stage by sending sales pitches using cold email templates.

 • Cold calling: Sales reps contact leads through a phone call or email with an enticing sales pitch.